evanwill/refine-with-grel/README.md

 ## License

+Workshop content is licensed CC BY-SA, by Evan Will.

 Learn-Static documentation and general web content is licensed [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
 Learn-Static code is licensed [MIT](https://github.com/learn-static/lesson-template/blob/main/LICENSE).
 This license does not include external dependencies included in the "assets/lib" directory, which are covered by their individual licenses.